olesyapro888/Surfs_shop_analysis_Statistics_SQLAlchemy_SQLite/README.md

 Next, in the same time, the Rural's fare is the biggest.
 So, Rural area should decrease their fare per ride to be more attractive for clients and to hire drivers more.
 But also, it can be that drivers drive longer distance.
 If so, it needs to attract more drivers it needs to organise marketing campaigns and others activities.

 Finally, Urbun area shows great trend by increasing their weekly fare income from January to April except 1 month from last week in Februaly till last week in March.
 So, that is perspective market for the company.
 Additionally, comparing with Rural and Urban trend Suburban area shows unusual trend from last week of March to the end of April.
-It definetly demands to have an additional analysis.
+It dsefinetly demands to have an additional analysis.